lino-framework/book/docs/specs/system.rst

     .. attribute:: site_company

-        The :term:`site owner`, i.e. the :term:`legal person` that operates this :term:`Lino site`.
+        The :term:`site operator`, i.e. the legal person that operates this :term:`Lino site`.

         This can be used e.g. when printing your address in documents or reports.
-Or newly created partners inherit the country of the site owner.
+Or newly created partners inherit the country of the site operator.

-        If no plugin named 'contacts' is installed, then this is a dummy field, which always contains `None`.
+        If no plugin named 'contacts' is installed, then this is a dummy field and always contains `None`.

     .. attribute:: hide_events_before